Main content start

 WHAT WE LOOK FOR

-Please description of the area of interest, field of study and the particular focus of their intended project.
-This should include an overview of how students intend to go about producing the project and the methodology.
+• In the project proposal a description of the area of interest, field of study and the particular focus of their intended project.
+This should include an overview of how you intend to go about producing the project and the methodology

-It should be conceptual and research based, students must show their thinking and making process and a curious nature to explore, test and experiment.
+• The portfolio should be conceptual and research based, you must show your thinking and making process and a curious nature to explore, test and experiment.

 If you need further advice on entry requirements, please contact the Programme Leader, Mr. Leo Chan by email: leo.chan@hkuspace.hku.hk.